samuelboland/Hyperfixations/_posts/2022-02-26-2-messing-with-fonts.md

 And this did update my fonts!
 However, I'm missing things like **bold** or *italics* or light or heavy, etc. I need to add all of those now.
 Manually. :(

+## Variable Fonts save the day!
+And minutes of tedious work

-Wait.
-Wait a minute.
-Can I use a variable font file?
+**Wait.
+Wait a minute.** Can I use a variable font file?

 >Quick aside: A variable font file is a newer format that encodes all the weights and styles of a font in a single file.